acupoftee/JS-Practice/codewars/arrays/MoveZeroes/explanation.md

 **Explanation**:
 This is a straight forward and readable approach to the problem that gets the job done! 💪 Lets use the example `[1, 0, 0, false, "hi hello", 4, 0, 7, true]`

 1. We'll filter out all zeroes using `Array.filter()`.
+To keep track of the new array without the zeroes, we'll save it to a constant called `noZeroes`.
 This will give us a **new** array without the zeroes if we tell the filter that we don't want any elements that equal 0:
    ```js
    const noZeroes = arr.filter(x => x !== 0)
    ```